 Equitable outcomes in public decision-making is taking the spotlight in 2021.
 In this webinar forum, public engagement and equity experts join forces to highlight the most effective approaches for meaningful and diverse engagement for transportation planning that lead to actionable plans and more equitable communities.

-Panelists Stephen Stansbery, AICP, Vice President at Kimley-Horn & Associates, and Jamille Robbins, Public Involvement Group Leader at North Carolina DOT, are both well-known leaders with impressive track records in community engagement.
+Panelists Stephen Stansbery, AICP, National Mobility Practice Lead at Kimley-Horn & Associates, and Jamille Robbins, Public Involvement Group Leader at North Carolina DOT, are both well-known leaders with impressive track records in community engagement.
 Joining them are equity experts, Christine Edwards, MPA, Principal at Amplify Consulting, and Simone Robinson, Principal at Public Participation Partners, both with proven skills in fostering civically engaged communities and equitable approaches to community engagement and planning.

 Our expert panel will help planners and engagement professionals identify and remove barriers to engagement, highlight successful case studies from the local to the state scale, and engage the audience with live polling and Q&A.